thebhandariprakash/RESTfulAPILumen/README.md

 `git clone https://github.com/thebhandariprakash/RESTfulAPILumen.git`

 ## Update composer
-`php artisan composer update`
-Updates all dependency
+After cloning the project you can go to the project root from console. `cd /var/www/html`, then run the following command `php artisan composer update` this command will updates all dependency.

 ## Create Database and .env file